-6. Students enrolled in schools of choice such as outreach, home education, charter schools, hutterite colony schools are not counted for funding under this section.
+- 6. Students enrolled in schools of choice such as outreach, home education, charter schools, hutterite colony schools are not counted for funding under this section. - School Jurisdiction Small Schools By Necessity Grant Calculation Sheets are available on the Extranet under School Finance. - NEW 8.
+Metro school jurisdictions are not eligible for this funding.

-Section 1.15 - Small Board Administration Funding
+Section 1.13 - Small Board Administration Funding